 - 1. Groundwater Depth: During the wet season, dig a hole 3 vertical feet below the deepest irrigation point to determine if high ground water levels will limit use of graywater.
-Presence of groundwater within 3 ft could result in groundwater contamination. - Estimate Daily Graywater Discharge: Calculate estimates of graywater use based on water use records or by utilizing procedure from CPC Ch 16A 1606A.0 (15 gallons per day (GPD) /occupant) attachment page 4. - 3.
-Determine area and methods of irrigation/leaching required: Utilize CPC Table16A-2 attachment page 5. - 4.
-Determine Location and Set Backs for Graywater System: Utilize CPC Ch 16A Table 16A-1 (page 5). - 5.
+Presence of groundwater within 3 ft could result in groundwater contamination. - 2.
+Estimate Daily Graywater Discharge: Calculate estimates of graywater use based on water use records or by utilizing procedure from CPC Ch 16A 1606A.0 (15 gallons per day (GPD) /occupant).
+See Table below. - 3.
+Determine area and methods of irrigation/leaching required: Utilize CPC Table16A-2.
+See Table below. - 4.
+Determine Location and Set Backs for Graywater System: Utilize CPC Ch 16A Table 16A-1.
+See Table below - 5.
 Graywater System Materials: Washing machine-pressurized graywater lines should have an inside diameter of 1" and must be covered by a minimum 2" of mulch, rock, or soil. - 6.
 System Design Recommendations: The recommended minimum number of outlets per zone is 6, the maximum is18, depending on the size and type of outlet.
 Multiple zones are recommended for high use systems or low perk soil (diverting excess laundry water to the sewer is an alternative to diverting it to a different zone, so multiple zones are not required).

-Technical Notes
+Technical Notes from Oaisis Design